-The opening night of the Sweetener World Tour marked an emotional return to the stage for Ariana, what with it being her first tour since Mac's death and the Manchester bombing, when 22 people died at her Dangerous Woman concert in 2017.
+The opening night of the tour marked an emotional return to the stage for Ariana, what with it being her first tour since Mac's death and the Manchester bombing, when 22 people died at her Dangerous Woman concert in 2017.

 Oh, and if you look carefully, during the same song you can see a Wall-E and EVE floating around in the background, which is cute AF.

 As for the rest of the show, Ariana was basically pitch-perfect, something that won't come as a surprise to most.
 She even hit a whistle note in the first five minutes, which shook not just fans but also those who were working behind the scenes.